Charles C. Schrader

 Charles Christopher "Dutch" Schrader (July 20, 1893 – November 16, 1967) was an American football, basketball, and baseball player for the Kentucky Wildcats of the University of Kentucky.
 During the First World War he served with the United States Navy.

-Early years
+Early life

 Charles C. Schrader was born on July 20, 1893, in Philadelphia, Pennsylvania to Christopf Schrader and Mary Vander Borgt.

 University of Kentucky

 Schrader was selected as an All-Southern fullback in 1915, a year in which he was captain.

 Music

 Schrader was a member of the Lancaster Symphony Orchestra for some 20 years.